5-Month-Old Baby Sold On Craigslist: Tennessee Couple In Custody

 — Joe Watch (@mcelderrytruth) March 29, 2017

 Haley’s Law was created after a child who was severely abused by her father and step-mother.
-The law automatically gives any offender who abuses a child under nine years old and cause bodily injuries a Class-A felony.
+The law automatically gives any offender who abuses a child under 9-years-old and causes bodily injuries a Class-A felony.

 While the child did not suffer any bodily injuries, the parents willingly and knowingly were going to put her in a harms way by selling her to someone they did not know.